 Read Also: How to Build a Platform like Hopin.

 VIDEO STREAMING APP FEATURES

-Registering through your app should also be as easy as possible for the user.
+Registering through your video streaming application should also be as easy as possible for the user.
 If a new user can't do it within a few seconds, they may get frustrated and leave.
 Consider also adding a sign-up through social media profiles - it can make the process as seamless and fast as possible.

-Once you begin to establish what one of your app users likes to watch, then a recommended watch list feature will come in handy.
+Once you begin to establish what one of your app users likes to watch, a recommended watch list feature will come in handy.
 They will appreciate your suggestions (but only if they're tailored correctly).

 This feature helps users to give reviews of broadcasters they like.
 Based on this feedback, you'll be able to tell how popular each broadcast is, and you'll know which guests to bring back.